Emergency Preparedness Safety Briefing

 * All Hazards Outdoor Emergency Warning Sirens mean to immediately seek shelter (Shelter in Place) in a safe location within the closest building.

 * "Shelter in place" means seeking immediate shelter inside a building or University residence.
-This course of action may need to be taken during a tornado, a civil disturbance including a shooting or release of hazardous materials in the outside air.
+This course of action may need to be taken during a tornado, an active threat including a shooting or release of hazardous materials in the outside air.
 Once safely inside, find out more details about the emergency*.
 Remain in place until police, fire, or other emergency response personnel provide additional guidance or tell you it is safe to leave.

 *In both cases, you should seek additional clarifying information by all means possible...Purdue Home page, email alert, TV, radio, etc...review the Purdue Emergency Warning Notification System multi-communication layers athttp://www.purdue.edu/ehps/